Danish VAT and TAX

 If you stop doing business in Denmark you have to deregister your company within 8 days.
 This means that you close your company in terms of VAT.
 You can always request the same VAT number, if you decide to do business in Denmark again.
 You can also deregister your company for some of your duties, for instance your duties as an employer, without closing your company.

 You can close your company or deregister for some of your company’s duties by filling out this form.
-This form is only in Danish.
+The form is in English and Danish.

 If you have registered your company as a Danish company, you can deregister your company directly at Virk.
-The form is only in Danish.
+The tool is in English and Danish

 Where can you get more information on VAT and other taxes?